 So when I was invited to review Dealspotr for Go Backpacking, I jumped at the chance to learn how to save more money.

-It’s built as a Twitter-like social media platform for bargain hunters, and you get compensated for participating in the community as well as sharing any deals that you find.
+It’s built as a Twitter-like social media platform for bargain hunters, and you get compensated for participating in the community and sharing any deals that you find.

 Each karma point earned is a step towards an Amazon gift card.
 For example, I needed 1,000 karma points to get my $5 gift card reward.